-"No-I-" the boy went crimson, and got no further.
+"No-I--" The boy went crimson and got no farther.

-"His god-father gave him lessons," said Mrs Morel, half pleading, and rather distant.
+"His godfather gave him lessons," said Mrs. Morel, half pleading and rather distant.

-Mr Jordan hesitated.
+Mr. Jordan hesitated.
 Then, in his irritable manner-he always seemed to keep his hands ready for action-he pulled another sheet of paper from his pocket, unfolded it.
 The paper made a crackling noise.
 He handed it to Paul.

-"Read that," he said.
+"Read that." he said.